martin-ockajak/automorph/doc/architecture/README.md

 ## Client

 The client provides automatic creation of transparent proxy instances for remote RPC endpoints defined by existing API classes.
-Additionally, it also supports direct calls and notifications of remote API methods.
+Additionally, it also supports direct calls and notifications of remote API functions.

 **Depends on**